makrai/notes/scialom2004-multiling-summ.md

 * M-BERT always outperforms the Pointer Generator
   * ratio is not homogeneous across the different languages, Table 3
   * improvement for German is much more important than for French
-  * in line with the results reported for Machine Translation: the Transformer (Vaswani+ 2017) ?> ConvS2S (Gehring+ 2017)
+  * in line with the results reported for Machine Translation:
+    Transformer (Vaswani+ 2017) ?> ConvS2S (Gehring+ 2017)
     * outperforms significantly for English to German but
     * comparable results for English to French – see Table 2 in Vaswani+ (2017)